downlinko/downlinko.github.io/_posts/development/git/2018-09-08-download-install-git-windows.md

 [Git](https://en.wikipedia.org/wiki/Git){:target="_blank"} is a version control system for tracking changes in files.
 You can use it for source code management in software development.

-Git was created by Linus Torvalds.
+Linus Torvalds created Git.
 Its current maintainer since 2005 is Junio Hamano.

 ## Step #1: Download